Sledge hockey: Equipment

 The sticks have a blade curved at one end in a manner similar to regular ice hockey, and generally six to eight metal teeth at the opposite end of the blade for maneuvering and propulsion.
 Movement is achieved by using the metal teeth as a means to grip the ice and push oneself forward.
-The metal teeth cannot be too pointy nor protrude farther than 1 cm beyond the stick, to prevent damage to the ice or injury of other players.
+The metal teeth cannot be too pointy nor protrude farther than 1 cm beyond the stick, to prevent damage to the ice and injury of other players.

 Other equipment includes a helmet with facemask, shoulder and elbow pads, shin guards, and hockey gloves.
 Pants and footwear are at the discretion of both the player's comfort and need.
 Goaltenders wear the standard mask, chest and arm protector, blocker pad and catching glove, plus a leg pad if they so desire and a stick with teeth on both the paddle as well as the knob of the stick.
 Additionally, goalies may make modifications to their equipment: a common mod is to attach the plastic outsoles of track spikes onto the outer part of their gloves to aid in lateral mobility.